Limon-s-Interview-Prep-Zone/Design-Pattern/Creational-Design-Pattern/Creational-Design-Pattern.md

 ---
 ### 1.4# Abstract Factory Pattern:
 The Abstract Factory Pattern provides an interface for creating families of related or dependent objects without specifying their concrete classes.
 It involves `multiple factories for different products` and a `common interface to interact` with these factories.
-- Provides an interface for `creating families of related objects`.
+- `Interface Definition:` It defines an abstract interface for creating a variety of products.
-- Suitable for systems that require a `suite of products or services`.
+- `Families of Products:` Allows the creation of related objects that are meant to be used together.
+- `Decoupling:` Decouples the client code from the specific classes of the products it uses, promoting loose coupling.
+- `Consistency:` Ensures that products created by a factory are compatible with each other.
 - Abstracts `the creation of families of objects`, making it easier to `swap out entire families` without changing client code.
 - Meet `SOLID` principle.
 ```c#